Escaped Georgia inmates captured in Tennessee, officials say

 The prisoners breached a protective gate on the bus to reach the officers at the front of the bus, before disarming and killing them both, the sheriff’s office said.
 It is unclear at this time whether specifically Rowe or Dubose shot and killed the two correctional officers.

-Local authorities in Jasper County, South Carolina, said Thursday afternoon that a potential sighting was reported in the area, but South Carolina state investigators later said the sighting was not them.
+Local authorities in Jasper County, South Carolina, just north of Savannah, Georgia, said Thursday afternoon that a potential sighting was reported in the area Thursday, but South Carolina state investigators later said the sighting was not them.

-Rowe is serving life without parole for armed robbery and Dubose is serving a 20-year sentence for armed robbery, according to the Georgia Department of Corrections.
+Rowe is serving life without parole for armed robbery, the department of corrections said, and Dubose is serving a 20-year sentence for armed robbery.

-The slain Baldwin State Prison officers were Christopher Monica, 42, who was hired in 2009; and Curtis Billue, 58, who was hired in 2007, authorities said.
+The slain Baldwin State Prison officers were Christopher Monica, 42, who was hired in 2009, and Curtis Billue, 58, who was hired in 2007, Georgia Corrections said.

 “Both officers were known for their unwavering commitment to their job and their love of family,” the Georgia Department of Corrections said in a statement.